 ShipStation sends a notification to your connected stores to let them know an order has shipped.
 When this occurs, the store updates the status on their side to ensure you always know which orders have shipped and which still need shipping.

-By default, ShipStation sends the notification as soon as you create the label or mark it as Shipped.
+By default, ShipStation sends the notification as soon as you create the label for a shipment or mark it as Shipped.
 If you are using FBA or Shipwire, ShipStation notifies your connected store once the fulfillment provider tells ShipStation the order has shipped.

 ShipStation does provide the ability to delay notifications or even prevent notifications from being sent to selling channels altogether.